smerckel/FastaChar/doc/howto.rst

 Preparation
 -----------
-The input for **Fastachar** is a list of DNA sequences, formatted in the fasta format (see also https://en.wikipedia.org/wiki/FASTA_format).
+The input for **fastachar** is a list of DNA sequences, formatted in the fasta format (see also https://en.wikipedia.org/wiki/FASTA_format).
 The program assumes that the DNA sequences that are going to be compared are:

 * already aligned, and
-* written into a single file using the fasta format.
+* written into a single file in fasta format.

 There are several software programs to align sequences (e.g. Mega and Geneious).

 Running **Fastachar**
 ---------------------

-On Windows, **Fastachar** is run by executing the fastachar.exe, and on Linux, it is run by executing fastachar from the terminal console.
-Once started, a new window appears with three empty text boxes, labelled "Species", "Set A" and "Set B", respectively.
+On Windows, **fastachar** is run by executing the fastachar.exe, and on Linux, it is run by executing fastachar from the terminal console.
+Once started, a new window appears with three empty text boxes, labelled "Unselected species", "Selected species list A" and "Selected species list B", respectively.
 Below, there is a set of radio buttons to select the comparison operation, a button to execute the comparison ("Process") and a button ("Clear output") to clear the output that is generated